ijnek/gc_spl-docs/tutorial.rst

    ros2 topic pub --once /gc/return_data rcgcrd_spl_4/msg/RCGCRD "{player_num: 2, team_num: 18}"

-You can see that the GameController is reporting a green light for team 18's player 2, indicating a message has been received recently.
+You can see that the GameController is reporting a green light for team rUNSWift's player 2, indicating a message has been received recently.

 .. image:: images/GameController-with-active-player.png
    :align: center